frett27/Ada-Synthetizer/README.md

 ### Areas That can be covered next (if time permit)

 Oscillators / FM generators : The current buffers are filled with Wav samples, but a short abstraction can be done to introduce signal generators and modulators to extends the use to "analog like" synthetizers.

+## Contributions

+Contributions are welcome, playing Midi file is really amazing, and the quality for a first shot is quite interesting, but can be improved.
+Any help, or efforts are welcome (testing, using , documentation ..).